Published Medical Reports

-Our work on pulsatile irrigation and specifically nasal irrigation dates back nearly 40 years with published medical reports dating back even further.
-As the original pioneer of pulsatile nasal sinus irrigation we introduced the first FDA registered pulsatile nasal irrigator and is now a worldwide sensation used by millions of allergy and sinus sufferers worldwide.
+Our work on pulsatile irrigation – and specifically nasal irrigation – dates back nearly 40 years supported by dozens of published medical reports.
+As an original pioneer of pulsatile nasal sinus irrigation we introduced the first FDA registered pulsatile nasal irrigator and is now a worldwide sensation used by millions of allergy and sinus sufferers for proven sinus relief.

 General Articles on Pulsatile Nasal Irrigation & Sinusitis